Making progress in closing the gap in Indigenous eye health

 Aspen Medical’s subsidiary, Remote Area Health Corps (RAHC), has developed a suite of 15 free eLearning modules to support health professionals on placement in remote Indigenous communities in the Northern Territory.
 Modules focussing on trachoma and diabetes were developed in conjunction with the IEHU team.

-Pictured at the launch (L – R): Professor Hugh Taylor AC, Mel Keys – Chair of Aspen Foundation, Glenn Keys - Executive Director and co-founder of Aspen Medical.
+Pictured at the launch (L – R): Professor Hugh Taylor AC, Mel Keys – Chair of Aspen Foundation, Glenn Keys AO - Executive Chairman and Founder of Aspen Medical.